suculent/thinx-firmware-esp8266/README.md

 - Arduino IDE or Platform.io
 - Arduino libraries: ArduinoJSON, WiFiManager, ESP8266httpUpdate (to be replaced)

+# Work in progress!

+WARNING!
+Open this folder using Atom with installed Platform.io or thinx-firmware-esp8266/thinx-firmware-esp8266.ino using Arduino IDE.

+Contents of thinx-lib-esp is not working yet.

+Run prerelease.sh to bake your commit ID into the Thinx.h file.

 # Usage

 1. Create API Key on the thinx.cloud site (you can store this in Thinx.h file in case your project is not stored in public repository).